-Reputation: The Group's reputation for project management and delivery of its products benefits on time and within budget is key to its continuing business success.
+Reputation: The Group's reputation for project management and delivery of its product's benefits on time and within budget is key to its continuing business success.
 Management is always looking at improving the quality of the Group's performance and will continue to invest in products and solutions to enable it to maintain and enhance its reputation.

 Personnel: The Group is continuing to look for further business development managers with proven experience of the retrofit and energy efficiency controls market.
-During the year, the Group has strengthened its business development team and continues to look for industry-proven candidates to join this team.
+During the year, the Group strengthened its business development team.